NBrentASU/NBrent/docs/Actuator_PCB.md

 ![](https://github.com/NBrentASU/NBrent/blob/main/PCBIRL.jpg?raw=true)

-Above this image are the manufactured boards received from JLCPCB before and after soldering.
-Currently not debugged so additional hardware may be added to fix errors in design or manufacturing
+Above this image are the manufactured boards received from JLCPCB before and after soldering but before debugging

+This is the PCB post debug used at the Innovation showcase